Kubernetes networking

 - The bridge uses ARP protocol to resolve the correct destination Pod and routes the packets to the virtual ethernet device for the destination Pod.

-- All this communication is happening via localhost since the Pods are on the same node.
+- All this communication is happening via localhost since the Pods are on the same node. - When Pods are on different nodes

 - Every node in the cluster is assigned a CIDR block for Pods running on that node.